bluey22/simple_http_proxy/README.md

 For testing purposes, we'll spin up 3 simple backend http servers that simply respond to GET requests with their own HTML page with a simeple text message

+## Project Solution
+A `proxy.py` file with the following components
+- A `HTTPMessage` dataclass to contain HTTP requests/responses across client-proxy and proxy-backend interactions
+- A `Connection` dataclass that contains metadata for the context for a socket connection

 ## Benchmarking
 Here are the test commands and results.
 In terms of setting up the tests, that is detailed later below: